PandaSekh/PandaSekh_OldBlog/_posts/2021-10-08-nextjs-free-commenting-system-part-1.md

 description: "How to build a fully functional commenting system hosted on Github for free."
 ---

-In a recent project of mine built with NextJS I wanted to implement a simple but functional commenting system.
+In a recent project of mine built with NextJS and hosted on Vercel I wanted to implement a simple but functional commenting system.
 While I [already did a commenting system](https://alessiofranceschi.me/blog/react-commenting-system), it was using an external CMS (Sanity.io).
 Sanity is great, but for this project I had two different goals:
 - I wanted it to be totally free, without limits
 - I wanted total control over the data